proxypoke/quickswitch-for-i3/README.rst

 Additionally, if you are an Arch user, you can install it from the AUR.
 The package is called ``quickswitch-i3``.
 The PKGBUILD is also included here.

+**NOTE**: I do not maintain the AUR package anymore, since I do not have access to any Arch box.
+See comment on the AUR page.

 An overlay for Gentoo is in the works.

 Contributions